AaronDonaldson74/flask-safety-tracker-api/heroku.md

 - Head back to your terminal and paste in the code you just copied
 ```
 $ git status
-$ heroku git:remote -a df-flask-todo-api
+$ heroku git:remote -a df-flask-todo-client
 ```
 - Make sure heroku has been added as a remote
 ```